Dlbs Etf Fundamentals

 One of the main advantages of trading using pair correlations is that every trade hedges away some risk.
 Because there are two separate transactions required, even if DLBS position performs unexpectedly, the other equity can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in DLBS will appreciate offsetting losses from the drop in the long position's value.

-The correlation of Intuit is a statistical measure of how it moves in relation to other instruments.
+The correlation of Whirlpool is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
-A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Intuit moves, either up or down, the other security will move in the same direction.
-Alternatively, perfect negative correlation means that if Intuit Inc moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
+A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Whirlpool moves, either up or down, the other security will move in the same direction.
+Alternatively, perfect negative correlation means that if Whirlpool moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
 If the correlation is 0, the equities are not correlated; they are entirely random.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.

-Correlation analysis and pair trading evaluation for Intuit can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.
+Correlation analysis and pair trading evaluation for Whirlpool can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.

 Pair CorrelationCorrelation Matching